Spring Break Trips (March 5-9, 2018)

 HIV/AIDS is still a significant health threat in the USA.
 This organization provides those living with HIV/AIDS with housing, support services, and advocacy, as well as provides HIV prevention education to the community.
 Breakers will have the opportunity to help prepare and be a part of one of the largest HIV advocacy, speaking to state legislatures about the continued need to fund HIV initiatives in the state.

-Brightening Communities - Creating a Renewable Energy Source:
+Brightening Communities - Creating a Renewable Energy Source: FULL

 Social Issue: Environmental and Social Justice

 Install a solar system for a low-income family with the nation’s leading non-profit solar installer.
 Breakers will be on the forefront of the solar movement by participating in an actual solar installation for a family in the United States.
 Breakers will also have the opportunity to learn about low-income solar policy implementation, solar system design, community organizing and most importantly to contribute towards the organization’s vision to make renewable energy accessible to everyone.
 This trip will require a flight.
+Flight cost $450 in addition to trip cost.

-Civic Advocacy - Non-violence, Truth, and Reconciliation:
+Civic Advocacy - Non-violence, Truth, and Reconciliation: FUll

 Social Issue: Civic Advocacy